DHTMLX/docs-scheduler/docs/guides/integration_with_react.md

 #### Adding styles

-To display Event Calendar correctly, you need to provide the corresponding styles.
-You can use the **index.css** file to specify important styles for Event Calendar and its container:
+To display Event Calendar correctly, you need to specify important styles for Event Calendar and its container in the main css file of the project:

 ~~~css title="index.css"
 /* specify styles for initial page */